-Many of our courses have an admissions test, and we use these tests to help us choose between all the excellent candidates who apply to study at Oxford.
+Many of our courses have an admissions test or tests, and we use these tests to help us choose between all the excellent candidates who apply to study at Oxford.

 International students, just like UK and EU students, have to register for and take any admissions tests that are required for your course.
 This will help your application to be as competitive as possible.

 This page gives information about registering and taking the admissions tests; for more details please visit our tests page.

 What do we mean by admissions tests?
 How do they work?
 What do you need to do?
 Expand the headings below for more information.

 - The admissions tests are timed, written exams designed to show us how you think.

 - They are taken under exam conditions in registered test centres (and not at home, or online) worldwide.
 You do not have to travel to the UK to take the tests.

 - They are not an alternative to any other entry requirements specified for the course you're applying for, instead they are an additional requirement

 - Check to find out if the course you are applying for has a test or tests.